Early Years Pupil Premium (EYPP)

 - Provision maps that name all underperforming Early Years Pupil Premium pupils.

-Our use of Pupil Premium funding in 2019/20 will focus on core language development skills and the outdoor learning focus of the school development plan.
+The plan for Pupil Premium funding in 2019/20 was to focus on core language development skills and the outdoor learning focus of the school development plan.

 We always consult with parents of EYPP children to ask for their ideas and feedback on how they think the grant should be spent.